deploymentking/raspbernetes/README.md

 This playbook requires a "double-tap" in which the SSH port is changed from the default value of `22`.
 It will be necessary to amend the SSH port in the playbook vars file to 22 and then reset back to the custom value `2288`.
 To make connecting to the cluster easier, consider adding some SSH settings like below to your config file.
+The vars files are used to make this process easier.
+When creating a new cluster without any entries in the `~/.ssh/config` file

 ```
 Host RASPBERNETES_GROUP